astropy/ccdproc/docs/ccdproc/ccddata.rst

     >>> ccd_photon = ccdproc.CCDData([1, 2, 3], unit=u.photon)
     >>> ccd_electron = ccdproc.CCDData([1, 2, 3], unit="electron")

-Note that the electron unit is provided by `ccdproc`, so if you want access to the unit object, use ``ccdproc.electron``.

 If you prefer *not* to use the unit functionality then use the special unit ``u.dimensionless_unscaled`` when you create your `~ccdproc.ccddata.CCDData`
 images: